 - 1 cup unsweetened almond milk

 - Heat oil in a large pot over medium-low heat.
 Add the onions and garlic and cook until translucent, about 5 minutes.
 Add cauliflower florets, cashews, vegetable broth, milk, and salt.

-- Ladle the soup into bowls and garnish.
+- Adjust seasoning, if needed.
+Ladle the soup into bowls, garnish, and serve.

 - Vegetable broth: Add more vegetable broth if the soup is too thick.
 You may need to adjust seasoning.

 - Store: Store in an airtight container for 3 days in the fridge.

 - Freeze: Store in the freezer for up to 3 months.
 I recommend dividing the soup into serving sizes so you can easily reheat it.
 Thaw before reheating.

 - Reheat: When ready to enjoy, warm in a saucepan over medium heat.